Running AiiDAlab¶

 docker run -it --rm -p 8888:8888 -v /path/to/local/folder:/home/jovyan/work aiidalab/full-stack:latest

 Another option, is to mount the entire home directory of the container to a local folder.
-This will ensure that the AiiDA database and profile information persist between container instances, not just the files produces under the work directory.
+This will ensure that the AiiDA database and profile information persist between container instances, not just the files produced under the work directory

 SSH Connections¶